MicrosoftDocs/microsoft-salescopilot-docs/articles/extend-copilot-for-sales.md

 You, as a maker, must build:
-1. The APIs that match the expectations of the Copilot for Sales capabilities you are trying to extend.
+1. The APIs that match the expectations of the Copilot for Sales capabilities you're trying to extend.
 The API used to extend a capability in Copilot for Sales must accept the required inputs from Copilot for Sales and return the required outputs expected by Copilot for Sales.
 1. A Power Platform connector with the APIs and oAuth authentication.
 1. An action that adds the Copilot for Sales provided descriptions to the connector.

     Copilot for Sales doesn't require adherence to a specific API specification.
-The naming of the API or its input/output parameters and structure are not constraints for Copilot.
+The naming of the API or its input/output parameters and structure aren't constraints for Copilot.
 Your responsibility is to ensure that your APIs can handle the inputs supplied by Copilot and return the expected outputs.
 Additionally, you must provide appropriate descriptions to enable Copilot to correctly match them during runtime.

 For instance, suppose you wish to enhance the [Key sales info](key-sales-info.md) capability in Copilot for Sales.
-To do this, you'll need to create an API that, at the very least, accepts a CRM record reference (passed as 'recordType' and 'recordId') as input and provides the insight title, description, and date as output.
+To do this, you need to create an API that, at least, accepts a CRM record reference (passed as 'recordType' and 'recordId') as input and provides the insight title, description, and date as output.
 This API should be added to a new or existing Power Platform connector that utilizes OAuth for authentication.
 Furthermore, the APIs in the connector should be supplemented with descriptions as required by Copilot for Sales.

 ## Copilot capabilities that can be extended